xarques/udacity-reactnd-project-myreads/README.md

 # MyReads Project

+## Project purpose
+This application was built for the *Udacity React Nanodegree Program*.
+It is the first of three projects to deliver in order to complete the *Udacity React Nanodegree Program*.
+The focus of this project is on writing functional React code.
+After learning React's component model, I was able to write declarative, composable user interfaces to build this production-ready app.

+## Project objectives
 This application allows you to display 3 "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are:

 * Currently Reading